udaiyan/due-diligence-quality-lab/README.md

 ---

-*Built by a quality engineer who thinks the most interesting problem in AI right now is **how you know when it's wrong**.*
+*Built by a Darren U for the most interesting problem in AI right which is **how you know when it's wrong**.*